rundeck/rundeck/docs/en/developer/03-step-plugins.md

 * `WorkflowNodeStep`
 * `RemoteScriptNodeStep`

-For configuration properties, see the [Resource Model Source Plugin - Plugin Properties](resource-model-source-plugin.html#plugin-properties-1).
+For configuration properties, see the [Resource Model Source Plugin - Plugin Properties](model-format-parser-and-generator-plugin.html).

+Two additional [provider metadata properties](plugin-development.html#provider-metadata) are available for `RemoteScriptNodeStep` plugins:

+* `use-original-extension` - (`true/false`, default `true`), whether to force the remotely copied script to have the same file extension as the original specified by `script-file`.
+* `script-file-extension` - A file extension to use for the remotely copied script.

 To define [property scopes](plugin-annotations.html#property-scopes), add a `scope` entry in the map for a configuration property: